 \begin{prop} Under the bootstrap assumptions, there exists $\epsilon_0=\epsilon_0(\Delta_1)$ such that for $\epsilon\le \epsilon_0$,

 \end{prop} \begin{proof} For $\psi_{\underline{H}}$, first for fixed $u$ respectively, we apply Proposition \ref{PropTransport} to get

-Next, we substitute $\partial_\nu^3$-commuted transport equations \eqref{Eq3.9} - \eqref{Eq3.10}.
+Next, we substitute $ Z ^3$-commuted transport equations \eqref{Eq3.9} - \eqref{Eq3.10}.
 The right-hand side of equations \eqref{Eq3.9} - \eqref{Eq3.10} contains Weyl curvature terms, quadratic terms in Ricci coefficients, and also terms containing Ricci curvature.
-The Weyl curvature and Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} and can be bounded by $\epsilon^{\frac{1}{2}} C(\Delta_1)(1+\mathcal{R}+\tilde{O}_{4,2})$.
+The Weyl curvature and Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} and can be bounded by $\epsilon^{\frac{1}{2}} C(\Delta_1)(1+\mathcal{R}+\tilde{\mathcal{O}}_{4,2})$.

 In the presence of the fluid, however, the Ricci curvature terms are coupled with the fluid and they are handled by \eqref{Eq3.33} in Proposition \ref{Prop4.6.1} together with H\"older's inequality.

 Similarly for $\psi_H$ with \eqref{Eq3.34} in Proposition \ref{Prop4.6.1} and